 For large donations, discuss with your tax advisor which assets to give and the best ways to give them.
 For example, you may want to consider giving appreciated securities instead of cash.
 Why?
-In addition to claiming a charitable deduction equal to the fair market value of the securities, you avoid any capital gains tax you would have owed had you sold the securities.
+You can deduct the current fair market value and avoid any capital gains tax you would have owed had you sold the property.
+This will be especially beneficial to taxpayers facing the 3.8% NIIT or the top 20% long-term capital gains rate this year.
+(See Chart 3 on page 11.)